 - Shoes.
 London is one of the most foot-friendly cities in the world.
-So while your metallic sliders might be the summer rage, will they comfortably carry you across the city?
+So, while your metallic sliders might be the summer rage, will they comfortably carry you across the city?
 Probably not.
-A pair of stylish sneakers or ballet flats will take you just about anywhere, without screaming "I'm a tourist.”
+A pair of stylish sneakers or ballet flats will take you just about anywhere, without screaming, "I'm a tourist."

 - Accessories.
 Love them or hate them, you'll see bum bags on the hips of London's fashionistas.
 Compact and comfy, they are perfect for attending big events like festivals or concerts.
 Wide-brimmed fedoras are also a huge hit in London.

-What to wear in London during Fall
+What to wear in London in the Autumn

 - Tops.
 Packing a mixture of sweaters and lighter tops is a good way to go.
 Definitely throw in a few patterns, although keep in mind that block coloured pieces are more practical for building a mix-and-match wardrobe.

 - Layers.
 More is more.
-Keep it cosy with thin sweaters, cardigans and blazers - all ideal for layering over t-shirts when the autumn chill sets in.
+Keep it cosy with thin sweaters, cardigans, and blazers - all ideal for layering over t-shirts when the autumn chill sets in.
 For men, button down shirts worn over a tee is a popular look in London.